Robert-van-Engelen/Forth500/manual.md

 ## Compile-time immediate words

 The interpretation versus compilation state variable is `STATE`.
-When nonzero (or `TRUE`), a colon definition is being compiled.
-When zero (or `FALSE`), the system is interpreting.
+When true (nonzero), a colon definition is being compiled.
+When false (zero), the system is interpreting.
 The `[` and `]` may be used in colon definitions to temporarily switch to interpret mode.

 Some words are always interpreted and not compiled.
 These words are marked `IMMEDIATE`.
 The compiler executes `IMMEDIATE` word immediately.
 In fact, Forth control flow is implemented with immediate words that compile conditional branches and loops.

 ### The [ and ] brackets

-The `[` word switches `STATE` to `FALSE` and `]` switches `STATE` to `TRUE`.
+The immediate `[` word switches `STATE` to `FALSE` and `]` switches `STATE` to `TRUE`.
 This means that `[` and `]` can be used within a colon definition to temporarily switch to interpret mode and execute words, rather than compiling them.
-For
-example:
+For example:

     : my-word ↲
       [ ." compiling my-word" CR ] ↲